Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 * Write a function that will open a file, and extract lines from the file and print them to the screen, merging the lines together.
 * a good solution will take the commands from the command line argument and will print the expected results.

+### Paste
+* write a function that will open a file or multiple files, and will print them to the screen.
+* a good solution will take the columns of data print them to the screen seperating the columns with ','

 ## Phase 1: Design
 *(30% of your effort)*